ALonelySheep/quartz-blog/README.md

 # Cyan's Blog

-Welcome!🎉 I'm Cyan Fu, a CS undergrad at Tongji University.
+Welcome!🎉 I'm Cyan Fu, a master student at Carnegie Mellon University studying Artificial Intelligence.

 I write about anything and everything here, and my main interest lies in the intersection of AI and 3D vision.
 I hope you find something new here!